cheesedongjin/Branching-Novel-Tools/README.md

-# Branching Novel Script Grammar
+# Branching Novel Script Syntax

 Branching Novel Script is a plain-text format for writing branching visual novels.
 Scripts usually use the `.bnov` extension and must be encoded in UTF-8.